Fla. Stat. § 736.0111 – Commentary to Florida Trust Code

 Fla.
 Stat. § 736.151- Commentary to Florida Trust Code

 Legal Commentary on Fla.
 Stat. § 736.151 Fla.
 Stat. § 736.151 makes clear that real property in a community property trust may qualify as the homestead of the settlor spouses for all purposes, including for purposes of creditor protection, devise restriction, and for the homestead tax exemption.
-Community Property Trusts and Homestead Creditor Protection Homestead […]
+Community Property Trusts and Homestead Creditor Protection Homestead property […]

 Fla.
 Stat. § 736.1401 – Commentary to Florida Trust Code